Rasel31/Rasel31/README.md

 - 👋 Hi, I’m Russel Khan
-- 👀 I’m interested in Data analytics, Data Mining, Web Development, Research
+- 👀 I’m interested in Data analytics, Data Mining, Web Development, Research, Problem Solving
 - 🌱 I’m currently learning Data analytics with Masterschool and also doing my MSc in Data Science and Analytics
 - 💞️ I’m looking to collaborate on Data analysis Project and Research
 - 📫 How to reach me https://www.linkedin.com/in/russel-khan/